jimz011/homekit-infused/README.md

 - To start I would suggest trying a light page or even better the security page first.
 These are light on code and are easy to manage
 - Comment out the popup cards, they probably don't work anyways.
 Best to add these last when you have the basics running.
 - I can't stress out more that it is ALWAYS better to build from the ground up instead of copying a setup.
 I would advise you to copy snippets of the code to incorporate that into your own setup.
 But if you really want to dive in deep you are free to do so.
+- On some Android devices it won't accept a hold_action when deep_press: true is enabled.
+Remove these lines from the switch-template.yaml and light-template.yaml.
+It is only useful for iphone users and will do nothing for Android.

 ## Addons Required, you will need HACS to download them for use with this setup (you can use the older custom_updater but I would highly recommend you to use HACS instead https://custom-components.github.io/hacs/installation/manual/.
 Some of the addons are not available on HACS, however you can import them yourself.
 Read the HACS docs on how to install non supported plugins/addons!!
 The links provided here will help you add them quickly.